 After arriving at the Still Forest Pool, the eighth stage of the Tranquil Wisdom meditation, we sit in absolute equanimity, i.e, our mind is the Still Forest Pool, silent and unmoving.
 We await the appearance of a nimitta.

-Its failure to appear means that we have rushed through at least one of the first eight stages, or failed to practice Present Moment Awareness and Silent Present Moment Awareness at the outset.
+If a nimitta fails to appear, that means that we have rushed through at least one of the first eight stages.

 If we experience no nimitta, we will need to go back and practice, with enhanced patience, the stages we rushed through.

-Once the nimitta appears, the tenth step is to "polish" it, in the words of Venerable Ajahn Brahm.
-His book describes how to stop the nimitta from wobbling, i.e., how to strengthen it before moving on to step eleven.
+Once the nimitta appears, the tenth step is to “polish” it, in the words of Venerable Ajahn Brahm.
+His book, Mindfulness, Bliss and Beyond describes how to stop the nimitta from wobbling, i.e., how to strengthen it before moving on to step eleven.

 In step eleven, with the nimitta now stable, we sustain it by the techniques taught by Venerable Ajahn Brahm.